Stock market today: Wall Street limps toward the close of a third straight losing week

 In a BofA Global Research report, he pointed specifically to how the trend may follow Microsoft, one of the big seven tech-oriented stocks responsible for the majority of the S&P 500’s gains earlier this year.

 The group called the “Magnificent Seven” has been under pressure recently because technology and other high-growth stocks are seen as some of the biggest losers of higher rates.
-Several of them, including Microsoft, are down more than 10% from their highs earlier this year.
+Several of them are down more than 10% from their highs earlier this year.

 Yields are on the march in part because a string of data has shown the U.S. economy remains resilient.
 While that suggests the economy may avoid a long-predicted recession, it also forces up expectations that the Federal Reserve may keep its main interest rate higher for longer.